Academics Tell You What Your Child Knows. Extracurriculars Reveal Who They Are.

 It happens when they discover they love something they'd never tried before.

-How Do I Register for Extracurriculars?
+How Do I Register for Extracurricular ACTIVITIES AT SCHOOL?

 Registration happens through the parent resources tab in MySchoolApp.
 The extracurricular catalog is updated each semester with current offerings, schedules, and availability.
+Because offerings change each semester, the catalog is the best place to see what is available now and find the activities that fit your child’s interests and schedule.

 View Current Extracurricular Catalog & Register